Essentials of Assessment

 3. Intravenous regional blocks

-Administration of Intravenous (IV) medication after exanguination of a limb followed by tourniquet placement.
-Guanethidine, reserpine, droperidol, or atropine has not been shown to be effective.
+Administration of Intravenous (IV) medication after exsanguination of a limb followed by tourniquet placement.
+Guanethidine, reserpine, droperidol, and atropine have not been shown to be effective.
 However, regional blockades with bretylium or ketanserine can result in significant pain reduction.7

 4. Spinal cord stimulation

 Spinal cord stimulation directly stimulates the dorsal columns to modulate neuropathic pain.
-Good evidence to support spinal cord stimulation durability for long term pain and quality of life improvement.
+Good evidence to support spinal cord stimulation durability for long term pain, satisfaction and quality of life improvement.
 Limited evidence supporting functional improvement.14

 5. Dorsal Root Ganglion stimulation